 Friends are integral to our lives.
-They're often the family we choose; they're with us for mundane moments and transformative milestones.
+They're often the family we choose and with us for mundane moments and transformative milestones.
 Whether you've connected during childhood, at work, or through common interest, great friendships help us live longer (seven years longer, on average), make us happier, and support our best selves.
 At least, they should.

 Why Do Friendships End?

-You may still keep in contact with classmates from elementary school or pals from college.
+Perhaps you still keep in contact with classmates from elementary school or pals from college.
 They may have introduced you to your significant other or helped you get your dream job.
-But all the good in the world can't turn back time, and many people find they grow apart from the people they used to hold dear, which is a normal, and common reason why friendships end.
-"We may have different groups of friends that serve different purposes — from friends who enjoy going on adventures to ones who may indulge our homebody side — and healthy friendships allow us to be authentic, comfortable, and loved," says Kailee Place, licensed professional counselor (LPC) in Charleston, South Carolina, in an email interview with Business Insider.
+But all the good in the world can't turn back time, and many people find they grow apart from the people they used to hold dear, which is a normal and common reason why friendships end.
+"We may have different groups of friends that serve different purposes—from friends who enjoy going on adventures to ones who may indulge our homebody side—and healthy friendships allow us to be authentic, comfortable, and loved," says Kailee Place, licensed professional counselor (LPC) in Charleston, South Carolina, in an email interview with Business Insider.

 Signs It May Be Time to End a Friendship

-Sometimes, however, circumstances creates permanent fissures in the relationship.
-“Friendships can be protective and rewarding, nurturing and uplifting," explains Dr. Jessica Nicolosi, New York-based clinical psychologist and, in an interview with Oprah magazine.
+Sometimes, however, circumstances create permanent fissures in the relationship.
+“Friendships can be protective and rewarding, nurturing and uplifting," explains Dr. Jessica Nicolosi, a New York-based clinical psychologist said in an interview with Oprah magazine.
 "If a friend has the opposite impact, we may want to reconsider our relationship and reconfigure that person’s role in our lives."

 Here are signs it may be time to move on from your friendship, or at the very least, seriously re-evaluate it, according to relationship experts.